-- West Highland White Terriers like to dig and bark.
+- West Highland White Terriers like to dig and bark as a result of their hunting instincts.

 Clubs, Registries & Associations